Left to Submit Arguments

 Given Hamas's statements on record, the only way the Israeli government can prevent similar attacks in the future is to fully dismantle Hamas.
 While Israel will try to minimize human casualties, it is utterly unreasonable to ask Israelis to coexist with Hamas.

 When Hamas came to power in 2006 (following a fair election, as confirmed by the UN and US), they repeatedly sent peace feelers to the Israeli government.
 They were clearly looking for some sort of settlement.
 However, the Israeli government dismissed those peace feelers.
 Hamas and the Israeli government eventually entered into a ceasefire, but even that was broken by the Israeli government soon after it was initiated.
-If Israel agrees to a two-state solution, which they currently show no sign of doing, there is ample evidence that Hamas would also agree despite what may have included in their charter.
+If Israel agrees to a two-state solution, which they currently show no sign of doing, there is ample evidence that Hamas would also agree.

 It is irrational to ask Israelis to live alongside an organization fundamentally dedicated to destroying them.
 No other nation agrees to live under such conditions, and no nation is in a position to ask Israelis to do so.